icculus/ControllerImage/README.md

 requires artwork, in SVG format, for whatever controller the user happens to be using.
-The standard ones--Xbox, PlayStation, Switch--are supplied, and if we can't offer anything better, we'll aim for a generic Xbox 360 controller, under the assumption it _probably_ represent most generic third-party devices.
+The standard ones--Xbox, PlayStation, Switch--are supplied, and if we can't offer anything better, we'll aim for a generic Xbox 360 controller, under the assumption it _probably_ represents most generic third-party devices.

 We need submissions of more controller art!
 It must be in [SVG format](https://en.wikipedia.org/wiki/SVG), and ideally it's as small as